 In our rapidly evolving world science is a vital part of The Blossom Curriculum.
 Science stimulates and excites pupils’ curiosity about phenomena and events in the world around them.
 It also satisfies their curiosity with knowledge.
 Because science links direct practical experience with ideas, it can engage learners at many levels.
 Scientific method is about developing and evaluating explanations through experimental evidence and modelling.
 Pupils learn to question and discuss science-based issues that may affect their own lives, the direction of society and the future of the world.

 At Key Stage 1 pupils observe, explore and ask questions about living things, materials and physical phenomena.
 They begin to work together to collect evidence to help them answer questions and to link this to simple scientific ideas.
 They begin to evaluate evidence and consider whether tests or comparisons are fair.
 They use reference materials to find out more about scientific ideas.
 They share ideas and communicate them using scientific language, drawings, charts and tables with the help of ICT if it is appropriate.
-All of our science teaching is taught through our termly topics as much as is possible but it is clear that science lessons are always taught discretely.
+Our science teaching is linked to our termly topics as much as is possible but it is clear that science lessons are always taught discretely.

-All of our Foundation subjects are taught through subject specific weeks, which ensures that each subject has equal weight and importance at St Meriadoc.
-All foundation subjects are taught through our cross-curricular topic approach and our memory focused weeks ensures repetition and embedding of skills is not compartmentalised by learners.
+All foundation subjects are taught through our cross-curricular topic approach and our memory afternoons ensure repetition and embedding of skills is not compartmentalised by learners.

 Design and Technology is taught explicitly as Design and Technology, is linked through our Art teaching and is also taught through our focused STEM work.
 Design and Technology is a highly valued subject.
 Children are involved in designing, making and evaluating their creations.
 All work has a set purpose linked to aspirational living or topic development.
 Children are taught to use tools correctly and safely.

 Outdoor learning and use of tools through Forest School is now part of The Blossom Curriculum as all staff are receiving training from 'Wild Tribe'.
 Food technology is a major part of our work, linked to healthy lifestyles, with children in the Early Years generally cook weekly.
-All children are involved in sustainable living lessons through gardening in our raised beds and polytunnel on a weekly basis also.
+All children are involved in sustainable living lessons through gardening in our raised beds and polytunnel also.
 Children in the summer term also hold a garden shop to sell their self-grown produce.
 Children use their self-grown produce in their food technology lessons throughout the summer term.

 In Art children have opportunities to draw, paint, print, make collages, use fabrics and threads and use clay.
 They are taught the skills and techniques and are then given the opportunity to practise them to produce individual and group pieces of work.
 Children keep art scrapbooks, which travel with them through the school, which track their progress in art over time and allows children to look back, to use prior learnt techniques in their pieces.
 Children work with external artists throughout the year to draw on their expertise.
 As part of The Blossom Curriculum, children study artists from history and current exhibitors.
 Children are encouraged to critically evaluate their own work and that of others in order to learn from their experiences.
 We are very proud of our art work at St Meriadoc and regularly present our efforts to the local community at celebrations such as Trevithick Day.

 Music and drama is a key part of our curriculum offer and is taught through topic learning.
-Music is taught using Charanga for most of the school and Rainbow Pond resources in the younger years.
-Music is taught in music specific weeks to focus on musical skills and knowledge components as well as used as a tool to support the memory work of facts gained in other subjects, such as using rhythm body percussion and songs to store facts into the long-term memory.
+Music is taught using Charanga for most of the school and Rainbow Pond resources in the nursery years.
+Music teaching focuses on musical skills and knowledge components as well as used as a tool to support the memory work of facts gained in other subjects, such as using rhythm body percussion and songs to store facts into the long-term memory.
 There are specific musical works and pieces that are listed and linked to each termly topic on the long-term planning document for the immersion in topic and as a long-term memory strategy connection.
-We have many musical clubs such as ukulele, choir and samba taught by talented musical teachers.
-Our choir and samba support local community events such as Trevithick Day.
-We currently have Rocksteady visiting school each week to offer peripatetic ensemble lessons, where children learn to play guitar, drums, keyboards and vocals as part of a rock band.
+We have musical clubs such samba taught by talented musical teachers.
+Our samba club supports local community events such as Trevithick Day.
 Performing and visual arts also play a significant part within our curriculum with an EYFS and KS1 Christmas nativity and a summer musical leaver’s production for Year 2 children.
 As part of the Rainbow Multi Academy Trust we take part in an arts gala once a year, where children perform with other children from the MAT at the Regal Theatre.

 Computers and other IT can help pupils make accelerated progress.
 We support pupils to develop their skills such as researching, typing, editing and artistic skills.
-These skills as with all of our Foundation subject teaching are taught in explicit Computing weeks as well as using these skills in cross-curricular work.
-Children use Macbooks and iPads to support their Computing.
+Children use Chromebooks and the Purple Mash programme to support their Computing.
 Internet safety is taught explicitly every half term and children are reminded of this prior learning every time they go online in school.
 There is also a popular weekly Purple Mash club.